Learn the Logic

 The field of UX is adopting both Agile and Lean Startup principles, including getting feedback early and often to avoid spending time going down the wrong path.
 The early phases of Discovery and Strategy should set the right course, but it takes a concerted effort to stay on track.

 Don’t let the notion of “perfect” stand in the way of sharing your wireframes.
 Start with internal reviews to make sure the designs are meeting the business objectives, then validate with your users.

 Expert Tip: Test with your users once a week.
 It doesn’t need to be many users, 5 or even 3 a week if you test regularly.
 Read more.

 If you haven’t already, now is a good time to start working closely with the development team; they can steer the design away from a technically infeasible or prohibitively expensive solution.
 And pull in your content strategist and creative team as well, you can quickly bring them up to speed on the project objectives and strategic direction with a walk through the personas, storyboards, and prototypes.

 There is no handoff to an unwitting development team, or a tricky political situation to get sign off from the higher ups.
 By pulling in your stakeholders early and focusing the team on the right outcomes, you already have alignment.
 By collaborating with key contributors early on, there will be less dissension during the development and release process.

-We used Balsamiq Mockups to create our wireframes.
+We used Balsamiq Wireframes to create our wireframes.
 First we laid out all the screens similar to our winning paper prototype, then we added in specific UI controls.